ANIME EXPO

 reflection

-I had cross-referenced several other convention apps to help create the features for this project, and even went as far as going into Anime Expo’s current merchandise to gather inspiration for the mascots I made for the graphics.
+I cross-referenced several other convention apps to help create the features for this project, and even went as far as going into Anime Expo’s current merchandise to gather inspiration for the mascots I made for the graphics.
 Prioritizing was a big push during this project to avoid overwhelming myself with the deliverables.